cloudstead/cloudos-dns/dns-server/install/README.md

    * curl
    * uuid

-For Ubuntu servers, run `ubuntu_init.sh` to install the required packages.
+For Ubuntu servers, run `ubuntu_init.sh` to install the required packages (except djbdns, which we assume you already have installed and configured).
+To install djbdns from scratch: http://cr.yp.to/djbdns/install.html

 ## Installation